ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

    gpg --import --no-default-keyring --keyring ~/.ansible/pubring.kbx my-public-key.asc

-In addition to any signatures provided by the Galaxy server, signature sources can also be provided in the requirements file and on the command line.
+In addition to any signatures provided by the self-hosted Galaxy server, signature sources can also be provided in the requirements file and on the command line.
 Signature sources should be URIs.

 You can manually generate detached signatures for a collection using the ``gpg`` CLI using the following step.
 This step assume you have generated a GPG private key, but do not cover this process.